 What’s your biggest ‘hindsight’ moment?

-1 piece of advice for someone starting a business in the sector?
+One piece of advice for someone starting a business in your sector?

 Convince someone to use your product/service in under 50 words.

-What’s your favourite startup in the sector (not including your own)?
+What’s your favourite startup in your sector (not including your own)?

 What’s your favourite London restaurant?